rgc922/python-principles-challenges/README.md

 Somebody with basic understandig of Python and Functions shouldn´t have any problem to solve of of them.
 You can go to the web page an try by yourself before see my files.

+Some examples were really simple an easy for me, so, this is mainly for beginners, although, even at first glance are easy, some of them took me some time.

+Good luck !!!!

 Challenge

 Capital indexes